-- CDX-0159, a monoclonal antibody that specifically binds the KIT receptor and potently inhibits its activity, which recently completed a Phase 1a study in healthy subjects.
-We plan to study CDX-0159 in mast cell driven diseases, including, initially, initiating Phase 1b studies in chronic spontaneous urticaria (CSU) and chronic inducible urticarias (CIndUs) this fall; and, - CDX-1140, an agonist monoclonal antibody targeted to CD40, a key activator of immune response, currently being studied as a single-agent and in combination with CDX-301, a dendritic cell growth factor.
+• CDX-0159, a monoclonal antibody that specifically binds the KIT receptor and potently inhibits its activity, which recently completed a Phase 1a study in healthy subjects.
+We are studying CDX-0159 in mast cell driven diseases, including, initially, in urticarias.
+In October 2020, we announced that enrollment had opened and the first patient had been dosed in a Phase 1b study in chronic spontaneous urticaria (CSU).
+In addition, patients are currently being screened for enrollment to a second Phase 1b study in chronic inducible urticaria (CIndU);

+- CDX-1140, an agonist monoclonal antibody targeted to CD40, a key activator of immune response, currently being studied as a single-agent and in combination with CDX-301, a dendritic cell growth factor.
 Dose escalation was completed in a Phase 1 study in solid tumors and lymphoma and the recommended dose for further study was determined to be 1.5 mg/kg for both CDX-1140 monotherapy and in combination with CDX-301.
-Celldex has initiated multiple expansion cohorts within the study, including a combination cohort with KEYTRUDA[®] (pembrolizumab) in patients refractory to PD1/PDL1 treatment and plans to initiate a combination cohort with standard of care chemotherapy in patients with untreated metastatic pancreatic cancer later this year.
-The Company is exploring additional combination cohorts with mechanisms that we believe could be complementary or synergistic with CDX-1140; - CDX-527, a bispecific antibody that uses our proprietary highly active anti-PD-L1 and CD27 human antibodies to couple CD27 costimulation with blockade of the PD-L1/PD-1 pathway, for which we plan to initiate a Phase 1 study in advanced solid tumors later this year.
+We have initiated multiple expansion cohorts within the study, including a combination cohort with KEYTRUDA[®] (pembrolizumab) in patients refractory to PD1/PDL1 treatment and a combination cohort with standard of care chemotherapy in patients with untreated metastatic pancreatic cancer.
+We are exploring additional combination cohorts with mechanisms that we believe could be complementary or synergistic with CDX-1140; and - CDX-527, a bispecific antibody that uses our proprietary highly active anti-PD-L1 and CD27 human antibodies to couple CD27 costimulation with blockade of the PD-L1/PD-1 pathway, for which we initiated a Phase 1 study in advanced solid tumors in August 2020.